ourarash/ohlc-aggregator/README.md

 [downloadst-image]: https://img.shields.io/npm/dt/ohlc-aggregator.svg
 [downloads-url]: https://npmjs.org/package/ohlc-aggregator

 Aggregates ohlcv candle values into predictable coarse-grained intervals.
-The intervals should be either minutes or days.
+The intervals should be either `minutes`, `hours`, or `days`.

-The difference between this package and other packages is that rather than simply grouping each `n` candles into a group, we create predictive interval where the start time of each interval is divisible by `n`.
+The difference between this package and other packages is that rather than simply aggregating each `n` candles into a group, we create predictable interval where the start time of each interval is divisible by `n`.
 If some candles from an interval are missing, we still create those interval.

 ## Example 1